microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Graph-Reuse.md

 cannot be reused; otherwise, the pip graph can be reused and BuildXL does not bother checking the real cache.
 BuildXL leverages USN change journal to avoid hashing the spec files for checking the pip graph inputs, i.e., besides tracking the content hashes of the evaluated spec files, BuildXL also keeps track of the USNs of those files.

-If the pip graph in the engine cache cannot be reused, then BuildXL will consult to the real cache.
+If the pip graph in the engine cache cannot be reused, then BuildXL will consult the real cache.
 The pip graph weak fingerprint and the hash of the pip graph inputs become the key of the cache look up.

 # Evaluation filter